szabgab/whitecamel.org/README.txt

    * Collect URLs, rss feeds from the winners
-   * generate the config.ini file from the list of blogs in the people.ini file in order to eliminate the duplication

    * Link to the home page of the people
    * Update the text on the individual pages
    * Links to the Perl Mongers, YAPCs